keystonejs/keystone/examples/script/README.md

 Congratulations, you're now up and running with Keystone! 🚀

-### Optional: add sample data

-This example includes sample data.
-To add it to your database:

-1. Ensure you’ve initialised your project with `yarn dev` at least once.
-2. Run `yarn seed-data`.
-This will populate your database with sample content.
-3. Run `yarn dev` again to startup Admin UI with sample data in place.

 ## Try it out in CodeSandbox 🧪

 You can play with this example online in a web browser using the free [codesandbox.io](https://codesandbox.io/) service.
-To launch this example, open the URL <https://githubbox.com/keystonejs/keystone/tree/main/examples/limits>.
+To launch this example, open the URL <https://githubbox.com/keystonejs/keystone/tree/main/examples/script>.
 You can also fork this sandbox to make your own changes.

 ## Next steps